tanitta/trello-bookmark-creator/readme.md

 ### Description of Source Files
 - index.html - bookmark creator html
-- style.css - bookmark creator html
+- style.css - bookmark creator css
 - trelloBookmarkCreator.js - javascript used by the bookmark creator
 - trelloBookmark.js - javscript that is run by the bookmark created by the bookmark creator
 - readme.md - describes what the Trello Bookmark Creator is and how to use it :P